 Field of view (FoV), often expressed as an angle, is the extent of the observable world that is seen at a given distance from the observer.
 Technically, when stated as an angle we are describing the Angle of View (AoV) or AFoV, which may be confusing.
 To separate them, we define the FoV as a horizontal distance covered by the width of what can be seen by the sensor/person.
 The AoV is the angle that the sensor sees out from the center.
 One can derive the FoV from the AFoV by using a little bit of trigonometry and understanding the relationship between focal length, magnification, and aperature.

-The relation is derived in the following way.
-We split the angle down the middle and work with because this give us a right triangle.
-By definition, tangent of is equivalent to the ratio of Opposite over Adjacent and we have:
+To solve for angle we split it down the middle and work with angle .
+By definition, tangent of an angle is equivalent to Opposite over Adjacent sides and we begin with:

-We double both sides because we’re solving for
+Finally, we double both sides because we’re solving for = FoV

 |AfoV||FoV @ 50 yards||FoV @ 100 yards||FoV @ 150 yards|